mindplace/stack-for-yourself/_posts/2016-06-01-javascript-uncategorized.md

 * [OWL Carousel](http://owlgraphic.com/owlcarousel/index.html), a super cute and super nifty carousel element that works nicely off of jQuery.
 * [Draft.js](https://facebook.github.io/draft-js/docs/overview.html#content): A rich text editor for the browser, developed by Facebook.
+* Want more?
+[Here's a huge compilation of JavaScript libraries and tools](https://hackernoon.com/67-useful-tools-libraries-and-resources-for-saving-your-time-as-a-web-developer-7d3fb8667030), free to use and enjoy.